Major Hurricane Nicole 2016

-Satellite images and tracking maps of Category 4 Major Hurricane Nicole 2016, October 4 - 19.
-Max wind speed 138mph.
+Satellite images, weather maps and tracks of Category 4 Major Hurricane Nicole 2016, October 4 - 19.
+Max wind speed 140mph.

 Nicole is finally losing its tropical cyclone characteristics as it merges with a frontal system over the cold waters of the North Atlantic.
 The circulation is becoming elongated with the remaining deep convection in a band well to the east of the center.
 The initial intensity is reduced to 55 knots based on a combination of satellite intensity estimates and earlier scatterometer data.
 The post-tropical cyclone is expected to complete extratropical transition in the next 12 hours, the it should continue as a vigorous extratropical storm through 36 hours before it is absorbed by another extratropical low.

 The initial motion is 030/27.
 The cyclone should continue quickly north-northeastward on the east side on a deep layer trough over the Labrador Sea until the cyclone dissipates.

 The main hazard associated with the post-tropical cyclone will continue to be the large area of high seas.
 Swells from the system will affect much of the North Atlantic basin during the next couple of days.